tklengyel/xen-uefi/README.md

 # 5. Shim setup <a name="section-5"></a>
 ## Compile and sign SHIM
 ------------------------------
 We will use a slightly modified version of the SHIM that can keep the `.reloc` section of the image it loads in memory (ie. `KEEP_DISCARDABLE_RELOC=1`).
 This is necessary for Xen as Xen looks for the `.reloc` section but by default the SHIM doesn't copy it if it's marked discardable.
+Also, there is a new shim ABI that allows us to measure arbitrary buffers into the TPM via the shim lock protocol.

 The SHIM will be signed with `DB.key` and will automatically launch `xen-signed.efi` provided it is properly signed with `SHIM.key`.